MicrosoftDocs/dynamics-365-unified-operations-public/articles/retail/localizations/emea-ita-customer-information.md

 This topic describes how you can handle customer information, such as the customer's lottery code, in Retail point of sale (POS) for Italy.

 You can specify the customer's information such as the fiscal code or lottery code when you create or edit a customer master record in POS.
 You can also specify the lottery code for a sales transaction by copying it from the transaction customer or entering it manually.
-The lottery code can then be printed on both regular and fiscal receipts, and can be used for the National lottery.
+The lottery code can then be printed on both regular and fiscal receipts and can be used for the National lottery.
 Personal fiscal codes can also be used to search for a customer in POS.

 > [!NOTE]
-> This functionality is available in version 10.0.8 and later of the Finance and Operations apps.
+> This functionality is available in the version 10.0.8 and later of the Finance and Operations apps.

 ## Setup

 You must complete the following configuration to use this functionality:

 - Set up a registration type for lottery code.
-- Add the "Add customer information" operation to screen layouts.
+- Add the **Add customer information** operation to screen layouts.
 - Activate the inquiry for customer information.
 - Set up receipt formats.
 - Add a customer search criterion.